%20(1).png)

-• Customers reach initial usage but don’t adopt advanced capabilities.
+Customers reach initial usage but do not adopt advanced capabilities

-• Support teams field the same workflow questions repeatedly, at scale.
+Support teams field the same workflow questions at scale

 This is not a training problem.

-Most Customer Education programs in this segment were built to deliver training— not to influence business outcomes.
+Most Customer Education programs are built to deliver training.

 But the business is measured by:

-That gap is where Customer Education loses visibility — and where revenue impact is left on the table.
+That gap is where CE loses visibility and where revenue is left on the table.

 Customer Education should not operate as a content function.